MakedaP/MakedaP/README.md

 ## Objective

-My journey in technology has led me to develop a passion for cybersecurity, and I am eager to embrace challenges that come with higher levels of responsibility, aspiring to become a key influencer and leader in the cybersecurity domain.
+My journey in physical security has exposed me to the pivotal convergence of technology and safety, sparking a profound fascination with the perpetually evolving landscape of cybersecurity.

 ## Skills